Best Two-Player Board Games in 2022

 - Weight4.1 pounds

-Whereas board games for two people like Days of Wonder could be compared to most World War II movies where the combatants are as clearly defined as the rules of engagement, Arkham Horror is more like Apocalypse Now where it’s hard to discern friend from foe, the rules of engagement require a law degree to understand and the bad guys might be the good guys, unless of course, they’re really the bad guys.
+Whereas board games for two people like Days of Wonder could be compared to most World War II movies where the combatants are as clearly defined as the rules of engagement, Arkham Horror is more like Apocalypse Now where it’s hard to discern friend from foe, the rules of engagement require a law degree to understand and the bad guys might be the good guys unless of course, they’re really the bad guys.
 This is not to say it’s a game without charms.
 In fact, if you can invest the time it takes to truly master the game you’ll likely be hooked on its crafty mixture of mythology, mystery, and strategy.
-The one drawback we see besides the time involved is that it’s a cooperative game which deprives you of the satisfaction of claiming victory after all your effort.
+The one drawback we see besides the time involved is that it’s a cooperative game that deprives you of the satisfaction of claiming victory after all your effort.
 In that sense, it’s like playing a video game by yourself, even though you’re playing with someone else.

 A complex and intellectually engaging board game.